Best backpacking trails in all 50 states

-If you’re like me, your 2019 New Year’s resolutions include getting out to hike more often.
+If you’re like me, you’re always on the lookout for new places to hike.
 But maybe you don’t know where to begin.
-Here are my suggestions for
+Here are my suggestions for the

 Pinhoti National Recreation Trail — 170.7 miles in Alabama.
 The Pinhoti Trail is part of a 337-mile trail system combining the Pinhoti and Benton MacKaye trails to create a